telerik/winforms-docs/winforms-converter/supported-controls/radiobutton.md

 position: 1
 ---

 The RadioButton is converted to [RadRadioButton]({%slug winforms/buttons/radiobutton%}).
-The following tables describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|